-Germany Retains Top "Nation Brand" Ranking, the United Kingdom Emerges Ahead of Canada to Round Out the Top Three, US and China Experience Significant Decline
+Germany Retains Top "Nation Brand" Ranking, the United Kingdom emerges ahead of Canada to Round Out the Top Three, Canada ranking remains intact

 The United Kingdom moves to second place, its best performance ever recorded, with reputational gains on the Governance, Culture, People, and Tourism Indices.
 Canada ranks in third place for a second consecutive year.
 There are major ranking slips in the top-10 with France's ranking declining by three positions from second place in 2019 to fifth place in 2020, and the United States' ranking dropping from sixth place last year to 10th this year.